Our Response to Lockdown

 - Gradually develop our online learning presence alongside the weekly work packs.
 We did this once we’d got devices and internet connection into the homes of those who needed it.
+Please see our Remote Learning page for an overview of our approach.

 - Contact all families on a daily basis, through our school app.
 We set up a daily registration system.
 If we didn’t hear from families, we called them.